Pan Seared Teriyaki Salmon

 - Add the sauce to a saucepan over medium low heat.
 Whisk the sauce until it begins to tighten.
 Once it reaches your desired thickness, turn off the heat.
 Set aside.

 Assemble the dish:

-- Garnish with some toasted sesame seeds and chopped scallions.
+- Drizzle the fish with teriyaki sauce, toasted sesame seeds, and fresh chopped scallions.
+Serve and enjoy.